tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 ## Deleting a Kong CloudFormation stack

 To delete a stack, of course you can visit the AWS console or use the AWS CLI.
 However, keep in mind that we have enabled delete protection on all database instances by default.
-We have supplied a script that will disable delete protection for all RDS instances to make it possible for you to delete your Kong stack.
+We have supplied a script that will disable delete protection for all RDS instances associated with your CloudFormation stack to make it possible for you to delete your Kong stack.
 Of course, you could also visit the RDS console in AWS to remove delete protection manually, but running the following script is easier:

 ```bash
 ./scripts/removeRDSDeleteProtection.sh <stack_name>